Solving acoustic problems in buildings and facilities.

 air handling unit on the rooftop

-This was a quite surprising and counterintuitive result, but the sound images were crystal clear.
-After some modifications of the return fan and the suspension construction of the supply channel, the noise problem was solved and the neighbourhood could sleep well again.
+Multiple measurements with the Sorama products were performed.
+As it was possible to visualize noise at different individual frequencies, the main noise source was clear: the return fan with the sound transfer path as its supply channel.
+This was a quite surprising and counter intuitive result, but the sound images were crystal clear.
+After some modifications of the return fan and the suspension construction of the supply channel, the noise problem was solved and the neighborhood could sleep well again.

 In 2011 the Italian company SIT and Sorama joined their forces to develop solutions for a new silent boiler in which SunFlower, a new innovative SIT Integrated Combustion System, is applied.